s-amberg/cpla/week11/README.md

 # 2. Pimpl Idiom

 In this exercise we use an adapted version of Felix Morgner's [Building Reusable Libraries](https://github.com/fmorgner/building-reusable-libraries/) examples.
-In the [template](./exercise_templates/w11_template_02_PimplUnicorn) CUTE project you find the `Unicorn` class, which is tested by the test cases in the `tests` directory.
+In the template project you find the `Unicorn` class, which is tested by the test cases in the `tests` directory.
 To demonstrate the benefit of the Pimpl Idiom we have created separate header and source files for every test case.

 ## Pimpl with `std::unique_ptr`
 Adapt the `Unicorn` class to use the Pimpl Idiom.
 Hide all non-public members in the `UnicornImpl` class, which is local to the `Unicorn.cpp` file.
 Use a `std::unique_ptr` for the `pimpl` pointer.